 Gingerbread houses are one of the iconic parts of modern day Christmas.
 Most cities have gingerbread house decorating contests and many malls use elaborate houses as decor for window displays.
 There is something so festive about the little homes frosted and draped in candies!
 Not to mention the cute little gingerbread people who they belong to!

 We did not decorate gingerbread houses as a family every year when we were little, but we did decorate them together a few Christmases ago!
-Dad bought this fun kit where you actually bake the gingerbread and then assemble the houses.
+Our dad bought this fun kit where you actually bake the gingerbread and then assemble the houses.
 We all had a BLAST frosting walls and helping the grandkids pick out candy to add.

 Check out these super cool grandparents making a fun tradition!

 Mariah’s Gingerbread Houses

 Someday I’d like to create huge, elaborate gingerbread houses with my family.
-But for now with all these little hands, we decorate little houses.
+But for now, with all these little hands, we decorate little messy houses.

-We usually use kits, but we finally tried baking our own gingerbread in 2018!
+We have used kits before, but we finally tried baking our own gingerbread in 2018!
 I’m not sure we’ll go back, although I love the convenience of kits.
 Everything smelled so amazing, and my kids loved being in the kitchen for the extra time it took to make, shape, and bake the houses!

 Here are our creations from the last few years!

 Maegan’s Gingerbread Tradition